MontiCore/montiarc/README.md

-The MontiArc ADL features modeling elements for component type definitions and reference declaration for component reuse, ports, connectors, structural inheritance, implicit but controlled creation of connectors and subcomponent declaration, component parameterization, embedded behavior descriptions, static
+The MontiArc ADL features modeling elements for component type definitions and reference declaration for component reuse, ports, connectors, structural inheritance, implicit but controlled creation of connectors and subcomponent declaration, component parameterization, embedded behavior descriptions, refinement, and static type checking.

 ### Model Cyber-Physical Systems
 Cyber-Physical Systems are inherently distributed, interacting in various ways using signals, messages and data.
 However, model-based development of Cyber-Physical Systems becomes particularly interesting, when modeling the context of the software control, i.e. electric and hydraulic signals as well as physical material